 Most birds of prey are contaminated

 The extent to which SGARs have contaminated small-mammal predators is shocking.
-The proportion of Barn Owls contaminated reached its highest level in 2010, an alarming 91%.
-The latest results from the Predatory Bird Monitoring Scheme show that 100% of the Kestrels they examined in 2011 were contaminated along with 94% of Red Kites!
+The proportion of Barn Owls contaminated reached its highest level in 2015, an alarming 94%.
+The latest (2019) figure is 87%.
+Earlier results from the Predatory Bird Monitoring Scheme show that 100% of the Kestrels they examined in 2011 were contaminated along with 94% of Red Kites!
 The problem is not restricted to a particular area.
 The analysed corpses were sent in by the public from across Britain.
 In other words, virtually the entire populations of these 3 sentinel species have been feeding on rodents that contain rat poison.
 Sparrowhawks (93%), Buzzards (48%), Peregrine Falcons (35%) and even Hedgehogs (57%) contain SGAR poisons.
+In fact, research has shown that in a specific year there is a negative correlation between the Kestrel population index and the total SGAR concentration in the same year (Roos et al, 2020) suggesting SGARs are potentially having a population-limiting effect on Kestrels.
+What other species are potentially being affected?
 Read about the background to the rat poison problem

 The problem with rats

 A great many EU member states are opposed to the use of SGARs and in 2012 the prospect of an EU-wide ban sent a shock wave through the rodenticide and rodent control industries, particularly because there are no new rodent poisons on the horizon.
 Rats are clearly a threat to human health and their colonisation of some small UK islands, with devastating consequences for ground nesting seabirds, shows that they can do real damage to some of our native wildlife too.
 It is an inescapable fact that rats need to be controlled.
 How to control rats as safely as possible.